-2.10.a.
+- 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
+(Core) - 2.10.b.
+Core faculty members must be board certified or board eligible in pediatric surgery by the American Board of Surgery.
+(Core) - 2.10.c.
+In addition to the program director, there must be one more core faculty member(s) than enrolled fellow(s) in the program.
+(Core) - 2.11.
+Program Coordinator

+There must be a program coordinator.
+(Core) - 2.11.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - 2.11.b.
+The program coordinator must be provided with support equal to a dedicated minimum of 30 percent/FTE for administration of the program.
 (Core)

-- 2.10.b.
-There must be at least two core faculty members, one of whom must be the program director. ^(Core) - 2.10.b.1.
-At least one core faculty member must be certified in blood banking/transfusion medicine by the ABPath. ^(Core)

-2.11.
-Program Coordinator There must be a program coordinator. ^(Core)

-- 2.11.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.11.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)